Gaket/GreenTea/README.md

 This project shows you and example of how a feature, written in MVVM may be migrated to MVU.
 It contains the Tea Runtime class and a few base classes that make creation of Features very easy and straightforward process.

+## Latest version

+The current version is in Beta, more tests and real-life example cases are going to be added soon.

+## Contacts

+For any questions, feel free to reach me out in [Twitter](https://twitter.com/ArtursTwit) or [LinkedIn](https://www.linkedin.com/in/gaket/)

 ## Readings

 [The Official Guide on The Elm Architecture](https://guide.elm-lang.org/architecture/)